idfive/Developer-Documentation/docs/back-end/drupal/drupal-environment.md

 #### Server specs and setup

 While idfive developers maintain basic sysadmin skills, we do not set up servers for clients.
 If we are required to use a client server, we request that clients provide a sysadmin POC for the server who is knowledgeable in drupal best practices, and has been briefed on the project, and its scale.

+#### Example client server best practices

+##### Example setup

+- Development, Staging, and Production environments set up on server.
+This normally takes the form of three separate folders on the server, each with a fully functioning codebase, file system, and Database.
+- Code repository set up on github, bitbucket, or similar.
+- CI/CD chosen/enacted, to auto deploy certain branches (usually dev/stg/master) to respective environments on server.
+- An easy way to import/export Database and files of each site.
+This is used most often in the form of pulling DB/files prod > dev, which we need to do almost every time we make updates/add new features/etc.
+- Automated backups happening on all 3 environments.

+##### Example use

+###### Development (dev)

+- CI/CD auto deploys "develop" branch of code repo to server.
+- Prod database and files able to be copied down on demand, so that we can essentially replicate current prod site, on dev site.
+We need to do this for almost every update/fix.
+- This environment is used mainly to test new functionality requested, troubleshoot bug fixes, and test core/contrib updates.
+- Essentially, this environment is for the developers.

+###### Staging (stg)

+- CI/CD auto deploys specific branch of code repo to server.
+This generally is used in a more "ad-hoc" fashion.
+- Prod database and files able to be copied down on demand, so that we can essentially replicate current prod site, on stg site.
+- This environment is used mainly "as needed".
+- Essentially, this environment is an "all around extra" sandbox, that can be used to train admins, test content, or as an additional development environment for larger features.
+It can also be used to stage large amounts of content/etc, however prod content freezes/etc would all need to be thought through.

+###### Production (prod)

+- CI/CD auto deploys "master" branch of code repo to server.
+- This environment is used as the live site.
+- New content, edits, etc happen directly here.
+- "Essentially, this environment is the "source of approved truth" for content and code.

 **Additionally:**